 1. Avoid Functional Complexity:

 One of the best Test-Driven Development practices is that this technique insists you pay attention to a single feature or functionality at a time.
-You can communicate the same with your entire team to make sure that the test case covers the desired feature in all possible ways.
+You can communicate this to your entire team to ensure that the test case covers the desired feature in all possible ways.
 Here, the test case is the driving force.
 So, it should be revisited frequently for completeness and correctness.

 2. Ensure the Failure of Each Test Initially:

 Yes, what you have heard just now is right.
 The reason is that a test will be considered good only when it fails before it is rectified.
 You might wonder why?
-The reason is that when the test fails initially, you can understand that something is not right in your code.
-After you make the required changes to your code, the test will pass.
+The reason is that when the test fails initially, you can understand something is wrong in your code.
+The test will pass after you make the required changes to your code.

-By doing this, you can make sure that the test covers the part of the code.
+By doing this, you can ensure that the test covers the part of the code.
 So now, the test that passes shows an improvement in the structure or design of your code.
 Above all, it will give you the satisfaction that you are on the right path.

 3. Make Sure that the Development Team Understands TDD:

-Writing a test can at times need more effort as compared to writing code.
-So, it is better to make sure that your development team understands Test-Driven Development once you have decided to use this technique for development and testing.
+Writing a test can at times, need more effort than writing code.
+So, it is better to ensure your development team understands Test-Driven Development once you have decided to use this technique for development and testing.

 4. Prepare a Roadmap for Tests:

-When you use TDD, it means that you will test first before you develop any code.
+When you use TDD, you test before you develop any code.
 This is why it is also called the test-first approach.
-It aids you with the validation of the tests created with ease.
+It facilitates the validation of the tests created.

 Here, you can use the red-green refactor routine.
-The initial step in this routine is to create a red test and make sure that all issues pertaining to the code are exposed properly.
+The initial step in this routine is to create a red test and make sure that all issues about the code are exposed properly.

-The test-first approach helps you to validate the created tests with ease.
+The test-first approach makes it easy to validate the created tests.
 With the red-green refactor routine, the first step is to create a ‘red’ test and ensure that all problems related to the code are exposed.

 With the test-first approach, you can sketch your thoughts initially.
 Then, you can break it down into test cases.
-So, before you begin using the test-driven approach, TDD best practices suggest you create a roadmap of tests so that you can get an idea of the approach.
-This is particularly applicable and appropriate for a methodology, where you expect constant distractions.
+Before you begin using the test-driven approach, TDD best practices suggest you create a roadmap of tests so that you can get an idea of the approach.
+This is particularly applicable and appropriate for a methodology where you expect constant distractions.

 5. Pay Attention to What You Wish to Achieve: